Leucadendron: Hybridization

 The drive behind the production of new Leucadendron cultivars is the production of a constant supply of new and improved quality products that are available initially from South Africa only.
 The genus Leucadendron is popular amongst consumers due to its colourful bracts and long vase life.
 Leucadendron hybrids are produced through interspecific hybridization.
 Crosses made within the same subsection are generally more viable in the hybridization of Leucadendrons with the quantity of seed set relative to the taxonomic relatedness of the species.
 Intersectional hybridization produces hybrids that show a unique set of characteristics which are favoured by consumers.
-One example of a hybrid produced by two Leucadendron genera is the cultivar ‘Rosette’, a hybrid between L. laureolum and L. elimense.
-This interspecific hybrid is however completely sterile due to autopolyploidy and thus have no use in further cultivation.
+One example of a hybrid produced by two Leucadendron genera is the cultivar 'Rosette', a hybrid between L. laureolum and L. elimense.
+This interspecific hybrid is, however, completely sterile due to autopolyploidy and thus has no use in further cultivation.
 The main aim of interspecific hybridization is to produce large quantities of progeny seed from the best interspecific hybrid parents.

-In the UK the cultivars ‘Safari Sunset’ and ‘Inca Gold’ have gained the Royal Horticultural Society’s Award of Garden Merit.
+In the UK the cultivars 'Safari Sunset' and 'Inca Gold' have gained the Royal Horticultural Society's Award of Garden Merit.